Handling Guest Requests at 3 AM Without Night Staff

 But notice: these situations are rare.
 In a 30-room hotel, a genuine nighttime emergency happens maybe once a month.
 Maybe less.
 Maintaining a full-time night front desk for a situation that occurs 12 times a year is like buying an ambulance in case you catch a cold.

 The solution: an automated alert system.
 The guest reports a problem through the portal or chat.
-If it's urgent (for example, they mark it as "emergency" or the system detects relevant keywords), the manager gets an immediate push notification on their phone.
-They're not on-site, but they're reachable within minutes.
-Combined with emergency numbers available on the portal, the guest is never completely cut off from help.
+If it's urgent (for example, they mark it as "emergency" or the system detects relevant keywords), the manager gets a push notification on their phone.
+Combined with emergency numbers available on the portal, the guest has a clearer path to help than a closed reception door.

 This isn't a perfect solution.
 Perfect would be a 24-hour front desk.
-But for a hotel that can't afford one, the combination of self-service, AI, and alerts is infinitely better than a closed reception door and silence on the other end of the line.
+But for a hotel that can't afford one, the combination of self-service, AI, and alerts is a more transparent fallback than a closed reception door and silence on the other end of the line.

 Conclusion